1

 • Environmental, health, and sociodemographic data for the census block group(s) in which the facility is located.

-Permit applicants must submit the complete Environmental Justice Summary, including the Environmental Justice Report, to the division before submitting their permit application.
+Permit applicants must submit the complete Environmental Justice Summary, including the Environmental Justice Report and a satellite image of the facility with a one-mile radius, to the division before submitting their permit application.

 The report generated by the tool does not provide all the information that must be included in the Environmental Justice Summary.
 Pursuant to Reg.
 3 Part III.B.5, other information must also be included in the Environmental Justice Summary, including but not limited to a summary of any community engagement conducted by the permit applicant with the surrounding community.
 Permit applicants must provide that additional information separately.
 However, the report generated by this tool will provide detailed information that permit applicants can use to inform their community engagement strategies and strategies to reduce pollution burdens on the surrounding community.